- My net investable assets increased to $894,549.

 |Direct Lending Income Fund||$792,181||$134,614||$657,567|

 The increase was $32,337 more than forecast.
 This was primarily driven by the litigation finance investments.
-Overall investment return was lower due to a delayed return of litigation portfolio and large cash drag.
-I had over $300,000 sitting in my bank for 3 months due to no LexShares offerings.
+Overall investment return was lower due to a lumpy return of litigation portfolio and large cash drag.
+I had over $300,000 sitting in my bank for 3 months while waiting to gain access to new LexShares offerings.
 In December, I finally gave up on LexShares and invested all remaining cash in YieldStreet.
 I will continue doing credit card balance transfers for the next few years.